ansible/schemas/CONTRIBUTING.md

 Here are a few things you can do to help get your pull request accepted faster:

-- Run `npm test` and check that it returns without reporting any errors.
+- Run `task` and check that it returns without reporting any errors.
 - Write good commit messages.
 See
   [How to write a Git commit message](https://chris.beams.io/posts/git-commit/).